eipm/DispatcherSuite/kafka-service/doc/HTTPS.md

  * _my password_ is the password to protect the keystore.
 It will be used to configure the instance.
  * <code>path/kd-store.keys</code> is the location and name of the file containing the keystore.
 It will mounted on the docker container to start the instance.
+* the requested source keystore password is the one set on <code>host.p12</code> in step 3.

 ### Step 5.
 Verify the keystore